 The important thing to remember is that although there’s a number of things that can attract mice, there are just as many things you can do to prevent them.
 The first thing to do is look for signs of an infestation because knowing if you have rodents in your home or business is half the battle.
 If your issue is with a storage unit rather than yor home, learn how to keep mice out of storage boxes and other valuable belongings.

 Ready to win the battle against rodents for good?
-With Suburban on your side, you're sure to win!
+With Suburban Pest Control on your side, you're sure to win!
+With over 40 years of professional experience in the pest control industry, our local exterminators in New York are trusted in their respective fields.
 Give us a call today at 914-375-0811 to see how we can help make your home rodent-free!
-Or, check out our pest control coupons to see how we can help you save money!
+Check out our pest control services in Westchester county!